 While on our Cruisers’ road trip to Boston the previous month, we discussed creating a Cruisers racing team.
 Once home, Jerome made bibs for us to wear to races, but I think this was the only race where we wore them.

 The morning of the race, Jerome and I were the only two to meet at Trailside Park to add mileage to our day’s run.
-Once at the race, we found Beth who had run directly from her home, and then found Rich and his daughter who drove all the way from Maryland to join us.
-Bill cruised in from his bike ride just in time to play photographer and cheer us on as the race started.
+Once at the race, we found Beth who had run directly from her home, and then found Rich and his daughter who had driven all the way from Maryland to join us.
+Bill cruised in on his bike just in time to play photographer and cheer us on as the race started.

 Looks like we spotted Bill and the camera again as we were lining up to run. 😉 Check out how my water belt fit around my waist.
 No wonder I had to stop wearing it after my back injury with the way the water bottle bounced right on my lower back, and thank goodness for lower slung hydration packs available today.